Warriors All-Stars: Story

 The primary setting of Warriors All-Stars is a kingdom relying on a magical spring to sustain themselves.
 When the king of the kingdom suddenly dies and the spring begins to wither, the widowed queen and priestess of the spring, Sayo (小夜, voiced by Aya Endo) informs her three charges, her children Tamaki (環, voiced by Yūki Takada) and Shiki (志貴, voiced by Kazuyuki Okitsu), as well as her nephew Setsuna (刹那, voiced by Yukitoshi Kikuchi), that the spring must be restored using the power of otherworldly heroes.
-When Tamaki attempts to summon the heroes using the last of the spring's magic, the summoning goes awry, and the heroes are scattered throughout the land.
-Each of the three charges proceed to recruit the various summoned heroes to their cause in a race to restore the fountain and claim the throne for themselves.
+Tamaki summons the heroes using the last of the spring's magic.
+Each of the three charges recruit heroes to their cause in a race to restore the fountain and claim the throne for themselves.

-The story then turns its focus to a hero selected by the player before the first mission.
-This hero is generally joined by the other heroes from the same series of origin (characters who are the sole representatives of their series are joined by characters from a second series), who are in turn recruited by one of the three charges for their cause; the second mission introduces both rival claimants to the throne and their respective forces.
-At this point, the story branches off into three broad campaigns, focusing on the royal heir that has recruited the hero.
+The game's second mission introduces both rival claimants to the throne and their respective forces.
+At this point, the story branches off into three broad campaigns, each focusing on one of the royal heirs.

 In all three campaigns, it is revealed that a being bent on destruction known as Yomi (夜見, voiced by Aya Endo) was sealed under the spring by the first king and had been siphoning off the life energies of the kings to fuel its resurrection.
-This in turn had caused a notorious curse that made the rulers of the kingdom have a short lifespan; Setsuna merely claims the throne in order to protect Tamaki, the crown princess of the kingdom, from this fate, while being willing to sacrifice himself in her place.
-Shiki also seeks to protect Tamaki from her fate, but through a different means: Shiki had been present on the previous king's deathbed, and was informed of the Monument of Dawn, an artifact which provided instructions on how to properly seal Yomi away.
-Shiki was also told that Yomi had also been able to mass enough power to spy on any interlopers trying to seal Yomi away, but the king died before he could divulge the identity of the corrupted individual.
-Being unable to trust either Tamaki or Setsuna for fear that they may be corrupted, Shiki sets forth trying to find the Monument of Dawn, only attempting to claim the throne if his effort resulted in failure.
+This in turn had caused a notorious curse that shortened the lifespan of every past ruler of the kingdom; Setsuna merely claims the throne in order to protect Tamaki, the crown princess of the kingdom, from this fate, somehow willing to sacrifice himself in her place.
+Shiki also seeks to protect Tamaki using the Monument of Dawn, an artifact which provided instructions on how to properly seal Yomi away.
+Shiki knows that Yomi had also been able to amass enough power to spy on any interlopers trying to seal Yomi away, but does not know the identity of the corrupted individual.
+Being unable to trust either Tamaki or Setsuna for fear that they may be corrupted, Shiki searches for the Monument of Dawn, only attempting to claim the throne should his effort fail anyway.